-Toilet soap may contain perfumes, colouring matter, antioxidants, chelating agents, superfatting agents and medicaments as added ingredients.
-These should be non injurious to the skin in use.
-It is necessary that the raw materials used are such that in the concentrations in which they would be present in the toilet soap, after interaction with the other raw materials used in the formulation, are free from any harmful effects.
-It shall be the responsibility of the manufacturer to ensure the dermatological safety of the product.
+It is necessary that the raw materials used are such that in the concentrations in which they would be present in the baby soap, after interaction with the other raw materials used in the formulation, are free from any harmful effects.
+It is the responsibility of the manufacturer to ensure the dermatological safety of the product.

-This specification is subject to the restrictions imposed under the Cosmetics, Devices and Drugs Act No.27 of 1980, Consumer Protection Act No. 01 of 1979, Consumer Affairs Authority Act No. 09 of 2003 and the Regulations framed there under.
+This specification is subject to the restrictions imposed under the Cosmetics, Devices and Drugs Act No.27 of 1980, Consumer Affairs Authority Act No. 09 of 2003 and the Regulations framed there under.

-For the purpose of deciding whether a particular requirement of this specification is complied with, the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with SLS 102.
-The number of figures to be retained off value shall be same as that of the specified value in this specification.
+For the purpose of deciding whether a particular requirement of this specification is complied with, the final value, observed or calculated, expressing the results of a test or analysis shall be rounded off in accordance with SLS 102.
+The number of significant figures to be retained in the rounded off value shall be the same as that of the specified value in this specification.

-In the preparation of this specification, the assistance obtained from the following publications is gratefully acknowledged :
+In the preparation of this specification, the assistance obtained from the following publication is gratefully acknowledged: